Vicken-Ghoubiguian/app-launcher/README.md

 <a name="how_to_install_this_app_launcher_on_pepper_robot"></a>
 ## How to install this app-launcher on the Pepper robot ?

 In this section, we will install this project (the customized IMERIR app-launcher) on the Pepper robot of IMERIR.

-Please follow the instructions below carefully in order:
+Therefore please follow the instructions below carefully in order:

 1. To start, you need to clone the Git repository of the “app-launcher” project hosted on GitHub, using the “git clone https://github.com/Vicken-Ghoubiguian/app-launcher ” command as shown below.
 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_1.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_1.PNG" width="766" height="28" align="center" />